AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/R_vector.png" width="90%"></center>
 <br>
 Note that this is still of class "numeric" by checking with **`class(y)`**.
-It's good practice to get used to actively being aware of what type of objects we are working with.
+It can be helpful to get used to actively being aware of what type of objects we are working with.

 Variables can also hold tables.
-Here we're going to make another vector with 3 numbers, and then combine it with our previous vector in order to make what's known as a *dataframe* (Again, don't worry about remember all this terminology right away!
+Here we're going to make another vector with 3 numbers, and then combine it with our previous vector in order to make what's known as a *dataframe* (Again, don't worry about remembering all this terminology right away!
 This is just about exposure right now.)
 We'll do this with the **`data.frame()`** function, creating a variable called "our_table".

 ```R
 z <- c(8, 9, 10)